Intro by JL’s Team

 Warren Buffett “lost” 25 billion dollars.
 “Lost” is in quotes because he didn’t panic and sell.
 So, when the market recovered and marched on up to new heights, as it always does, so did his fortune.
 So did the fortunes of all who stayed the course.

 Since that low in February ’09, the market has had one of the great Bull runs in history.
 Its rise has been relentless, interrupted only on occasion with modest ~10% “corrections” as Wall Street calls them.
 These, of course, sent the media into full panic mode:

-Since November 2016 the market has accelerated from ~ 2086 to the current peak reached early this March of ~2396, for a remarkable 4 month gain of ~15%.
+Since November 2016 the market has accelerated from ~ 2086 to a peak reached early March 2017 of ~2396, for a remarkable 4 month gain of ~15%.
 In the media, this has come to be known as “The Trump Rally.”